Sparse Signal Recovery via Generalized Entropy Functions Minimization: Sparsity-Regularization Entropy Functions

-In order to promote sparsity in the recovered solutions, we would like to minimize the entropy functions.
-The sparse signal recovery problems in (\ref{eq:sparsity_regularization}) based on the Shannon entropy function (SEF) minimization and the R{\'e}nyi entropy function (REF) minimization then become:
+In order to promote sparsity in the recovered solutions, we are going to minimize the generalized entropy functions.
+The sparse signal recovery problems in the form of (\ref{eq:sparsity_regularization}) using the Shannon entropy function (SEF) $h_p(\vx)$ and the R{\'e}nyi entropy function (REF) $h_{p,\alpha}(\vx)$ as regularizers then become: